|

 honoring our traditions and respecting the life we

+are given.
 In examining your life you may find places of

 great depth and of lack.
 Consider some things you